What Causes Feline Diabetes?

 There is no cure, but there are many treatment options.
 Your vet will be the best source of information, so the ability to work together is very important.
 Clear communication between your vet and you is essential, so you’ll need to be able to ask questions and get answers you can understand.

 Older male cats who are carrying too much weight are prone to developing this disease.
 This is because fat cells produce a substance that causes the body’s cells to stop using the insulin produced by his body.
 This condition is called insulin resistance.
-Feeding your kitty a high-quality canned food and helping him to lose weight can help to prevent feline diabetes, and will help to control it if he already has it.
+Feeding your kitty a high-quality grain-free food and helping him to lose weight can help to prevent feline diabetes, and will help to control it if he already has it.

 A great natural remedy for balancing your cat’s blood sugar levels is GlucoEnsure, from PetAlive.
 Many cat owners have used this remedy with great success.
 But remember, always check with your vet before you make any changes in your cat’s treatment or diet.